harshil30401/KelpAssignment/README.md

 # KelpAssignment2022

+As I was expected to build a Banking Application, I chose JAVA Programming Language as it is one of the most popular programming languages for Banking Applications that provides the best data security as compared to other programming languages like Python.

 You can download the code or clone this project in your text editor.

 To clone this project, please ensure you have git installed and type the following code: